Cloud-CV/IDE/README.md

 ### Setup Authenticaton for Docker Environment
 1. Go to Github Developer Applications and create a new application. [here](https://github.com/settings/developers)

-2. For local deployments the following is what should be used in the options:
+2. For local deployments,the following should be used in the options:
     * Application name: Fabrik
     * Homepage URL: http://0.0.0.0:8000
     * Application description: Fabrik
     * Authorization callback URL: http://0.0.0.0:8000/accounts/github/login/callback/

-3. Github will provide you with a Client ID and Secret Key, save these.
+3. Github will provide you with a Client ID and a Secret Key.
+Save these.

 4. Create a superuser in django service of docker container